Why are Healing Arts practitioners not allowed to heal?

-We in the healing arts profession are not trying to heal broken bones.
-We are not qualified to do that and happily leave that to the doctors.
-We also do not claim to heal tumors and cancers, at least not in the conventional medical sense.
+We in the healing arts profession of massage therapy are not trying to heal broken bones.
+We are not qualified to do that and gladly leave that to the medical doctors.
+We also do not claim to heal tumors and cancers, or at least not in the conventional medical sense.

 However we can do quite a lot of healing.
 It just depends on how you define the word.
 That’s the issue.
 Here is one option how ‘healing’ could be defined in the massage profession.

 Possible definitions of ‘healing’